 If the cell already shows a score, when you select the cell, you will see the student's past scores from this school year.
 Select Start or Print Assessment in the popup window.

 - The next page lets you choose the assessment format: Online, Mixed Format, or Print.
 Select Print.

 If you are administering a Passage Oral Reading assessment, check the grade level of the passage selected in the Passage Level drop-down list.
 If you need to assess the student on a different grade level, use the drop-down list to change it.
 (Benchmarks are only available for the student's designated grade level; a note will remind you of this if you choose another grade level.)

 If you do not have the printed forms, select Print Forms.
-The Materials Ready for Print message opens, select View PDF.
-Then, use the prompts in your browser to open the file for printing.
+The Materials Ready for Print message will open.
+Select View PDF; then, use the prompts in your browser to open the file for printing.
 Note: If you are printing forms for Rapid Color Naming or Rapid Picture Naming, use a color printer.

-You will go back to the Star Record Book and the CBM Assessments tab, where you will see the words "Enter Scores" for the student and measure.
+- You will go back to the Star Record Book and the CBM Assessments tab, where you will see the words "Enter Scores" for the student and measure.

 - For Phoneme Segmentation, Rapid Color Naming, and Rapid Picture Naming, note the practice questions that are in the instructions on the teacher form.
 Have the student try the practice before starting the actual assessment.